 One of the oddities in the miles and points world has long been the fact that Citi’s ThankYou points don’t transfer over to the American Airlines AAdvantage program.
-Citi had a monopoly on the issuance of American Airlines co-branded credit cards for years (it still issues four of the airline’s six available credit cards) but AAdvantage still hasn’t appeared as a ThankYou transfer partner.
+For years, Citi had a monopoly on the issuance of American Airlines co-branded credit cards (it still issues four of the airline’s six available credit cards) but apart from a brief period in 2021, AAdvantage has never been a full-time ThankYou transfer partner.

 There are numerous other airline loyalty programs are Citi ThankYou transfer partners but most of them aren’t of much use if what you really want to do is book an American Airlines flight as an award.

-The word “most” was key in that last sentence because there is one Citi ThankYou transfer partner that’s very useful if you’re hoping to book an American Airlines flight using ThankYou points.
-It’s a transfer option that sometimes gets overlooked.
+The word “most” was key in that last sentence because there is one Citi ThankYou transfer partner that’s very useful if you’re hoping to book an American Airlines flight using ThankYou points and it’s a transfer option that sometimes gets overlooked.

-Etihad Guest is a Citi ThankYou transfer partner and American Airlines is an Etihad partner (which is a little odd when you consider how vociferously American Airlines lobbied the US government to impose heavy sanctions on the Middle Eastern carriers) and Citi ThankYou points can be transferred over to Etihad Guest in a ratio of 1 Point to 1 Mile (transfers are mostly instant).
+Etihad Guest is a Citi ThankYou transfer partner and American Airlines is an Etihad partner and Citi ThankYou points can be transferred over to Etihad Guest in a ratio of 1 Point to 1 Mile (transfers are mostly instantaneous).

 Etihad Guest has a separate award chart showing how many Etihad Guest Miles are needed to book American Airlines awards: